 Unless you are going to be living with family during your studies, rent is likely to be your biggest cost.
-University residences cost around £150 - £170 a week and rent for them is paid termly in advance.
+University residences cost from £160 per week upwards and rent for them is paid termly in advance.
 Your rental liability is calculated on a per day basis based on the number days in the term.
 This usually means you will be invoiced for two larger and one smaller instalments, as there are less weeks in the exam term compared with the number of weeks in Semester A and B. However, you can contact Housing Services and request your rent payment is split into three equal amounts to help you manage your finances better.

 You will also have to pay a deposit of £300, which you will get back when you move out as long as no damage has been done to the property.
 If you live in university residences and will move into privately rented accommodation next year, remember that you pay your deposit in advance (see below), so it will come out of your current year’s funding.
 Include the deposit in your budget from the start of the year.
 For more information on university residences, you might find it useful to read Housing Services’ Student Accommodation guide and the Residents’ Handbook.
 You might also find it useful to read QMUL Accommodation FAQs.

 Privately rented accommodation

 The cost of privately rented accommodation varies greatly, depending on the area you live in and how many people you share with.
 See the price guide on the last page of the Queen Mary Private Sector Accommodation Housing Guide which lists minimum weekly rents for the main letting areas in east London and Docklands.
 If you don’t intend living locally, The London Rents Map can provide a useful overview of average rents by postcode.